About Marjorie M. Rusche

 In 2015, Liberatore commissioned glass blowers G. Finkenbeiner Inc. for a new glass harmonica, becoming one of the few exponents of this rare instrument in contemporary music.
 Since then, he has been exploring new ways of integrating this unique timbre in contemporary chamber music, both acoustically and electronically.
 So far, he has collaborated as a composer and performer with Roomful of Teeth, percussionist Daniel Druckman, soprano Jamie Jordan, the Concert Choir of Old Saint Patrick’s, and as a soloist at the Third Practice Festival in Richmond, VA.

-About Carmen Téllez
+Remembering Carmen Téllez